 "Try to swim in water with the sharks you gon drown." -Alex Baker

-Honestly, my favorite submissions are triangles, armbars, and guillotines, but I live for a good scramble!
+Honestly, my favourite submissions are triangles, armbars, and guillotines, but I live for a good scramble!

 If you didn’t discover jiu-jitsu, where do you think you’d be now?